polivierstpch/evercraft-kata/README.md

 # The EverCraft Kata

-## For this branch
-Typescript is used as the development language.
-Jest + TS-Jest is used for as the testing framework.

 ## Description

 In this exercise, you will build out a domain model for a MMORPG called EverCraft for the company Blizzards of the Coast.
 Just follow the requirements below, pairing and test driving your code of course, and have fun.